-Yes No C15 Are first-time, first-year students accepted for terms other than the X C16 Notification to applicants of admission decision sent (fill in one only ') On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within weeks if notifie Other: d thereafter Deadline for housing deposit (MMD 24-Aug Amount of housing deposit: \$400 Refundable if student does not enroll? Х Yes, in full Yes, in part No C18 Deferred admission V Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme Yes X No C19 Early admission of high school students - Description of the disconstitution of the description of the description of the description of the disconstitution of the description of the descr Yes No Does your institution allow high school students to enroll as full-time, X C20 Common Application: Question removed from CDS.
-(Initiated during 2 C21-C22: Early Decision and Early Action Plans 2006-2007 cycle) C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan If "yes," please complete the following: .
-33 X First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action
+C16 Notification to applicants of admis ssion decision sent (fill in one only) On a rolling basis beginning (date): By (date): Other: 1-Aug C17 Reply policy for admitted applicar nts (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified th nereafter Deadline for housing deposit (MMDI Deadline for flousing deposit (wiwibi \$400 of which \$350 is a pre- payment applied to the term Amount of housing deposit: balance.
+Refundable if student does not enro II?
+Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after X NO admission?
+If yes, maximum period of postpone ment: C19 Early admission of high school st udents Does your institution allow high schofirst-time, first-year students one year graduation?
+Yes X No C20 Common Application: Question re moved from CDS.
+(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and l Early Action Plans C21 Early Decision ., Does your institution offer an early of lecision plan (an admission plan that Yes No permits students to apply and be no in advance of the regular notification commit to attending if accepted) for fall enrollment? date and that asks students to х If "yes," please complete the following First or only early decision plan close First or only early decision plan notified the early decision plan closing days the complete the following days are planted to the first or only early decision planted the following days are the first or only early decision planted the following days are the follo ing date ication date Other early decision plan notification For the Fall 2022 entering class: Number of early decision application as received by your institution Number of applicants admitted under Please provide significant details ab er early decision plan C22 Early action Do you have a nonbinding early acti on plan whereby students are Yes No notified of an admission decision we notification date but do not have to do Il in advance of the regular Х

-Yes No

-Do you have a nonbinding early act ion plan whereby students are X

-If "yes," please complete the following: '

-Early actio n closing date

-Early actio n notification date - -